Lfpast/Sketched-Character-Detector/README.md

-# Sketched Character Detection with ResNet50
+# Sketched Character Detector with ResNet50

 This project implements an object detection model using a pre-trained ResNet50 architecture.
 The model is designed to predict bounding boxes for specific objects within images.